lundeen-bryan/EZLogger_SLN/.notes/How To Load Doc Properties to a Form.md

 ---

 With this pattern, you can wire up any document field to any control in your project cleanly and consistently.
-Let me know if you’d like to generate templates or snippets to speed up reuse!